Slow Cooker Pulled Pork

 Then you can easily discard the fat.

-Pour the remaining liquid through a strainer all over the pork:
+Pour the remaining liquid through a strainer all over the pulled meat:

-(And if you skipped solidifying the fat, you can just pour the liquid through a strainer all over the pork right after cooking).
+If you don’t mind adding the rendered fat back to the meat, you can just pour the liquid through a strainer all over the pork right after cooking.

 The pulled pork is now ready to enjoy, and can be used for many different recipes like Pulled Pork Sandwiches, Pulled Pork Bruschetta, or added to this Bacon Cheddar Jalapeno Grilled Cheese.

-This pulled pork is also gluten-free, dairy-free, Whole 30 compliant, low carb, paleo, and keto friendly.
+For more slow cooker recipes, I recommend Slow Cooker Short Ribs, Slow Cooker White Chicken Chili, and Indian-Style Shredded Beef.
+This recipe is gluten-free, dairy-free, Whole 30 compliant, low carb, paleo, and keto friendly.

-How to reheat pulled pork: While you can reheat it in the microwave, I think it tastes best when it’s reheated in a skillet.
-Add a small amount of fat like neutral olive oil, butter, or lard, and cook the leftover pulled pork for a few minutes until warmed through.
+While you can reheat it in the microwave, I think it tastes best when it’s reheated in a skillet.
+Add a small amount of fat like neutral olive oil, butter, or lard, and cook the leftover meat for a few minutes until warmed through.
+If you want to reheat frozen pulled pork, thaw it in the fridge overnight first.

-What temperature to cook slow cooker pulled pork: I always cook pulled pork on low in the crockpot.
-In my opinion, the high setting is just too much for the pork.
+I’ve owned a few slow cookers and all of them have only had two settings: low and high.
+I always use the low setting.
+In my opinion, the high heat setting is too aggressive for this cut of meat.
 If you do high, it still typically takes a minimum of 4 hours.
-Stick with the low setting if you can.

 Slow Cooker Pulled Pork